Let’s be less bad

 It is not about judging or not.
 You must judge in order to discern.

 Judging irresponsibly is terrible for everyone.
 Condemning after bad judgment, needless to say, there’s enough evidence of that.
 Good judgment is to take into account all of the above principles when judging, especially before taking action.
-One isn’t born with good judgment, it is a practice and a quality that must be perfected in order to be less bad.
-Compassion with everyone when judging, including oneself but particularly others, is better.
-We can derive, that compassion before, during and after taking action on any judgment, will make us at least, less bad.
+One isn’t born with good judgment; it is a practice and a quality that must be perfected in order to be less bad.
+Compassion for everyone when judging, including oneself but particularly others, is better.
+We can derive that compassion before, during, and after taking action on any judgment will make us at least less bad.

 The principles set forth are sensible and sustainable by themselves.
 They don’t demand authority, nor supernatural help.
 They’re universal enough not to be subject to anyone’s intellectual property claims.

-Personally, I refuse to discharge responsibility for my behavior in mysterious institutions, beings, beliefs or powers.
-People, beliefs or institutions that seek to suppress critical thinking or intellectual rigor, will find in me a gentle but tireless opponent.
+Personally, I refuse to discharge responsibility for my behavior in mysterious institutions, beings, beliefs, or powers.
+People, beliefs, or institutions that seek to suppress critical thinking or intellectual rigor will find in me a gentle but tireless opponent.
 I find it interesting and fascinating to live with doubts and questions that may not have definitive answers.
-I don’t need all the answers to living a full, responsible and compassionate life.
+I don’t need all the answers to live a full, responsible, and compassionate life.

 Being less bad and better is a good idea.